danaikorre/dsmanufacturing.github.io/faqs.md

 We have provided [answers to common questions](how_to_apply.md) from applicants on the application process, along with detail on eligibility for fee waivers.

-The Bayes Centre will continue to accept applications for this course till close of play Mon, 15th June.
+The Bayes Centre will continue to accept applications for this course till close of play Fri, 21st April 2021.

 #### Course offers